ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+1.0.77.30 (12TH November 2021) =
+Fixed: Featured image not appearing in loop with Offload Media Lite #5153
+Fixed: Infinite scroll showing posts from different categories also when same category is selected #5168
+Fixed: Webp images not appearing in preload with WEBP express plugin #5165

 1.0.77.29 (28TH October 2021) =
 Improvements: Search results opens directly in Google search in AMP #5161
 Fixed: Undefined variable - pathExploded debug notice #5160